1. Describe the unique characteristics of the nursing profession as compared to the other healthcare professionals

 Nothing brings me as much joy as caring for homeless veterans.
 I especially look forward to engaging as a volunteer with homeless veterans, particularly the older ones, providing a balance to my day job that will be all moms and babies.

-I feel that my high level of motivation and dedication makes me a good fit for an especially rigorous Midwifery/Family Nurse Practitioner dual program such as yours at Vanderbilt University and I would be honored to count myself among your alumni.
+I feel that my high level of motivation and dedication makes me a good fit for an especially rigorous Midwifery/Family Nurse Practitioner dual program such as yours at XXXX University and I would be honored to count myself among your alumni.

 I thank you for considering my application.